dylanrush/categorical-sectional/readme.md

 This creates a pleasant fade as stations on the chart transition from day to night, back to day.

 _NOTE:_ This will not work with standard mode GPIO based LEDs.

+#### brightness_proportion

+This an adjustment to the LED brightness.
+It is applied AFTER all other light calculations are performed.

+The intent is to provide a way to dim the LEDs during daylight hours.

+This is a proportion
+- `0.0` will result in all lights effectively being turned off.
+- `0.5` will result in the lights being half as bright.
+- `1.0` will result in no change.

+You may need to adjust `night_category_proportion` if you use this value.
+A low enough value of `brightness_proportion` may result in LEDs for stations in the dark to result in not being visible.
+Increasing `night_category_proportion` will result in the LEDs being turned on again.

 #### mode